agilly1989/5.1_moonlight_rpi/HowTo.md

-To run moonlight-embedded on a rpi with AC3 5.1 output
+To run moonlight-embedded on a RPi2 (Untested on any other variant) with AC3 5.1 output

 Pre-requisites: